gchq/stroom-docs/content/en/releases/v07.08/new-features.md

 ## Apache HTTP Client

-Previous versions of Stroom and Stroom-Proxy used a variety of HTTP clients for making HTTP requests, e.g. from the {{< element "HttpAppender" >}}.
+Previous versions of Stroom and Stroom-Proxy used a variety of HTTP clients for making HTTP requests, e.g. from the {{< pipe-elm "HTTPAppender" >}}.
+These have been standardised to all use the Apache HTTP client which means a consistent set of configuration can be used.

 ## Receipt ID